ropensci/osmplotr/README.md

 ## <a name="1 intro"></a>1.
 Quick Introduction

 But first the easy steps to map making:

+    #> Warning in fun(libname, pkgname): rgeos: versions of GEOS runtime 3.8.1-CAPI-1.13.3
+    #> and GEOS at installation 3.8.0-CAPI-1.13.1differ

 1. Specify the bounding box for the desired region